SelimAltn/Problem-Solving/Algorithms Level 2/problem #46/README.md

 ---

-### 🎯 Amaç
+### 🎯 Purpose

-Bu problem kullanıcıya:

-* Koşullu ifadelerle (if-else) mutlak değer hesaplamayı,
-* Giriş/çıkış işlemleri yapmayı,
-* Döngüler ile sürekli çalışan etkileşimli program yazmayı öğretir.
-Ayrıca matematiksel bir kavram olan **|x| = x veya -x** prensibini kod üzerinden pekiştirmeyi amaçlar.
+This problem teaches the user how to:

+* Calculate absolute values using conditional statements (`if-else`),
+* Handle input/output operations,
+* Write interactive programs that run continuously using loops.

+Additionally, it reinforces the mathematical concept **|x| = x or -x** through code.